 An enterprise and its specified service must:

-AL4_CO_OPN#010 Technical Security
+AL4_CO_OPN#010 Withdrawn

-Demonstrate that the technical controls employed will provide the level of security protection required by the risk assessment and the ISMS, or other IT security management methods recognized by a government or professional body, and that these controls are effectively integrated with the applicable procedural and physical security measures.

-Guidance: Appropriate technical controls, suited to this Assurance Level, should be selected from [NIST800-63] or its equivalent, as established by a recognized national technical authority.
+Withdrawn.

 AL4_CO_OPN#020 Defined Security Roles

-Define, by means of a job description, the roles and responsibilities for each service-related security-relevant task, relating it to specific procedures (which shall be set out in the ISMS, or other IT security management methodology recognized by a government or professional body) and other service-related job descriptions.
+Define, by means of a job description, the roles and responsibilities for each service-related security-relevant task, relating it to specific procedures (which shall be set out in the ISMS, or other IT security management methodology recognized by a government or professional body) and other service-related job descriptions and applicable policies, processes and procedures{source [5415] KI.10.2.2.1#24}.
 Where the role is security-critical or where special privileges or shared duties exist, these must be specifically identified as such, including the applicable access privileges relating to logical and physical parts of the service’s operations.

+AL4_CO_OPN#025 Acknowledgement of assigned security roles and responsibilities

+Require those assigned to critical security roles to acknowledge, by signature (hand-written or electronic), that they have read and understood the system documentation applicable to their role(s) and that they accept the associated responsibilities. {source [5415] KI.10.2.2.1#24}

 AL4_CO_OPN#030 Personnel Recruitment

 Demonstrate that it has defined practices for the selection, vetting, and contracting of all service-related personnel, both direct employees and those whose services are provided by third parties.
 Full records of all searches and supporting evidence of qualifications and past employment must be kept for the duration of the individual’s employment plus the longest lifespan of any credential issued under the Service Policy.